jtonglet/SEER/README.md

 ```

 We initialize a SEER object, setting values for the hyperparameters alpha and beta, and deciding on which constraint modules to include.
 This assumes that the modality attribute has already been predicted with the constraint modules, and stored in the FinQA test dataframe as 'predicted_modality'.
+Attributes can be predicted and stored in the metadata dataframes using ICL (*get_attributes_ICL.py*) or a fine-tuned BERT model (*get_attributes_finetuning.py*).

 ```python
 #Initialize SEER